-The ICRC is holding 9 regional public meetings to take public testimony on what redistricting criteria should guide the map-drawing process.
-Sign up for one of the meetings or our home page.
+The ICRC held 9 regional public meetings to take public testimony on what redistricting criteria should guide the map-drawing process.
+View the meetings on UTube.
 Testimony from these hearings will be compiled and sent to the legislative leaders.

 The Commission will sponsor a map-drawing competition and serve as the judges for the competition.
 A map-drawing website will be made available so that any Hoosier may access the data to draw their own districts.
-The maps that best fulfill the criteria established through the public testimony will be awarded cash prizes and submitted to the the Indiana General Assembly (IGA) to consider for adoption.
+Sign up for the first virtual training session on how to use the software.
+The maps that best fulfill the criteria established through the public testimony will be awarded cash prizes and submitted to the Indiana General Assembly (IGA) to consider for adoption.

 Time to Take Action

 It’s time for voters to choose their legislators, rather than legislators choosing their voters